 3. Can you provide evidence to raise a reasonable doubt that the speed recorded was incorrect?

 The team at #1 Motoring Solicitors have successfully challenged speed recording devices in all of the above categories, including establishing that a tracker fitted to a vehicle recorded a different speed than that alleged by the prosecution, calling expert evidence to challenge the speed suggested by the prosecution and where the paperwork produced by the prosecution suggested two different speeds at which a diver was travelling.
-If in doubt, please call us for free initial telephone advice on your situation.
+If in doubt, please call us for an initial fixed fee consultation on your situation.